rweigel/phys260/index.md

 ## Vector Review

 * Given a diagram showing a vector with a known magnitude and direction, find components in unit vector notation.
-Deal with the fact that horizontal component is not always $\cos$ of angle given.
+Deal with the fact that the horizontal component is not always $\cos$ of angle given.
 * Given a diagram showing vector components, find magnitude and direction.
 * Given a diagram showing two vectors with known magnitudes and directions, find components in unit vector notation.
-Then find net vector magnitude and direction.
+Then find the net vector magnitude and direction.

 ## Electric Charge